 Experience in another field certainly helps when starting out as a public adjuster.
-A great Georgia public adjuster typically has prior experience in another related field, such as construction, that qualifies them to make professional assessments of damage.
+A great Georgia public adjuster typically has prior experience in another related field, such as construction, which qualifies them to assess damage professionally.

-In order to become a Georgia insurance claim adjuster, you must be at least 18 years old and complete the 40 hour adjuster pre-licensing course.
-After you have completed the course, you will then need to schedule your exam at an official testing center and pass with a 70% score or higher.
+To become a Georgia insurance claim adjuster, you must be at least 18 years old and complete the 40-hour adjuster pre-licensing course.
+After completing the course, you will need to schedule your exam at an official testing center and pass with a 70% score or higher.

 Continuing education is required for licensees who are residents in the state of Georgia with less than 20 years of service; that amounts to 15 hours of education.
 Insurance adjusters who are also Georgia residents with more than 20 years of experience must complete 10 hours.